Riftia: Description

+Anatomy

 Isolating the vermiform body from white chitinous tube, a small difference exists from the classic three subdivisions typical of phylum Pogonophora: the prosoma, the mesosoma, and the metasoma.

-The first body region is the vascularized branchial plume, which is bright red due to the presence of hemoglobin that contain up to 144 globin chains (each presumably including associated heme structures).
+The first body region is the vascularized branchial plume, which is bright red due to the presence of hemoglobin that contains up to 144 globin chains (each presumably including associated heme structures).
 These tube worm hemoglobins are remarkable for carrying oxygen in the presence of sulfide, without being inhibited by this molecule, as hemoglobins in most other species are.
+The soluble hemoglobins, present in the tentacles, are able to bind O2 and H2S, which are necessary for chemosynthetic bacteria.
+Due to the capillaries, these compounds are absorbed by bacteria.
 The plume provides essential nutrients to bacteria living inside the trophosome.
-If the animal perceives a threat or is touched, it retracts the plume and the tube is closed due to the obturaculum, a particular operculum that protects and isolates the animal from the external environment.
+After Paralvinella grasslei, Riftia has the second highest branchial surface area among aquatic animals, having 11.6–30.9 cm2 of branchial area per gram of wet mass (with the sampled worms ranging from 0.9 to 112.3 g).
+Larger, typically mature worms have proportionally smaller branchial areas compared to smaller immature ones.
+If the tubeworm perceives a threat or is touched, it retracts the plume and the tube is closed due to the obturaculum, a particular operculum that protects and isolates the animal from the external environment.
+The collagenous obturaculum supports the respiratory lamellae.

 The second body region is the vestimentum, formed by muscle bands, having a winged shape, and it presents the two genital openings at the end.
 The heart, extended portion of dorsal vessel, enclose the vestimentum.